 Regardless of the frontend development path on Magento that you select, there are a few common tasks and problems that you’ll have to handle in any case.
 Below, we bring you a list of the major ones.

 1. Interaction with Backend API

-There’s more than one way to interact with the backend in PWAs.
+There’s more than one way headless Magento or PWAs can interact with the backend.
 We recommend using GraphQL for web APIs as this technology establishes the quick interaction between the backend and the frontend, plus it’s capable of retrieving request-specific data in one call.
 You can read more about this query language, why, and how to implement it in our guide on GraphQL in Magento.
-In short, it’s already built into Magento and is officially developed by the Magento team.
+In short, it’s already built into the platform and is officially developed by the Magento team.